 But are stories really so powerful?
 Do we become the stories we tell?
 This seems profoundly disturbing as a parent; a terribly burdensome responsibility, this idea that the stories we share with our children will shape their future and thereby the future of the world we all inhabit.
 How do I know which the stories to tell, which are true?
 How do I know for sure the truth of things if my own small story, the one I’ve believed all my life, is erroneous?

-My son asks how the story starts – how did the first seed came to be here.
+My son asks how the story starts.
+How did the first seed came to be here.
 The truth of this I don’t know.
-But the stories are there: the legends, sagas, tales and myths.
+But the stories are there – the legends, sagas, tales and myths.
 They are there for us to discover.
 Gifts if we’ll accept them, acknowledge them.
 The more stories we pay attention to the deeper, richer and more compassionate our living.
 The best I can do is be mindful of all that surrounds us.
 Question the truths I’m told, unravel the ways we are entwined, discover the ways we are similar, the ways we depend on one another.
-The best place to start is with my story, my son’s story, our families story and sit down beside my son, take a cattail in hand, tear the soft brown down apart, let the wind lift them away, watch the seeds disappear.
-I’ll say something like “Did you know you come from the Arctic like the snowy owls?”
-Or maybe, “One cold and snowy night your great, great grandfather died herding reindeer.”
+The best place to start is with my story, my son’s story, our family story.
+I can sit down beside my son, take a cattail in hand, tear the soft brown down apart, let the wind lift them away, watch the seeds disappear.
+I’ll say something like, did you know you come from the Arctic like the snowy owls?
+Or maybe – one cold and snowy night your great, great grandfather died herding reindeer.
 It’s a good story really and one that ought to be told.